drschatz/cs-128-live-web/syllabus/syllabus.md

 9 am \- 9:50 am Monday, Wednesday, and Friday in 1404 Siebel Center for Comp Sci.
 See the course calendar for specifics and updates.

-Lecture will include clicker questions via \<insert clicker app\>.
-This is a free app you will need to download and use during lecture.
+Lecture will include clicker questions via Disovery Clicker.
+This is a free web app for UIUC courses Provided by Professor Wade Fagen-Ulmschneider.
+All you will need is a phone or device that can read a QR code.
 Some clicker question points are based on participation, others on the correct answer (collaboration is allowed).

 ### Lab

 Lab is intended to give you an opportunity to work with your peers on a challenging coding assignment.
 Labs are collaborative but everyone needs to submit their own assignment to get credit.
-You will have until the following Tuesday at 8pm to submit the work.
+You will have until the following Tuesday at 11:59pm CST to submit the work.

 Points will be awarded for attendance and the lab activity.
 To receive attendance points you must be present at the lab for at least 1 hour 10 minutes of the allotted 1 hour 20 minutes of class or until the TA has given you permission to leave.

 ### Homework

 Homework is there to give you practice with the material you just learned in lecture.
 This is a great way of assessing your own knowledge as well as solidifying your understanding.
 Homework is always released after lecture and is due before the next class.
 For example, homework after Monday’s lecture is due Wednesday at 8:59am.
-There is limited collaboration allowed on the homework assignments.
+There is limited collaboration allowed on the homework assignments which means you can work together but everyone still needs to submit the assignment.
 See the collaboration policy below for more details.

 ### MPs